MaikLeu/pdsnd_github/README.md

 Explore US Bikeshare Data - First python Project

 ### Description
-Bikeshare Database for Chicago, New York, Washington
+Bikeshare Database for Chicago, New York, Washington -the biggest three cities in the US

 ### Files used
 bikeshare_sol